ajoy267/squid-game-project/README.md

 ### HTML
 * H1 header - About Us
 * Main section which contains H3 with our name, image, and small biography
-* Foorter that has an a href back to the main page
+* Footer that has an a href back to the main page
+* STRETCH GOAL - Add epic transition to images

 ## Opener
 ### HTML